Alcatel-Lucent will pay $137m to settle charges by the US that it paid bribes to win Latin American and Asian contracts, the company has revealed.

 The company says the pay-out of $137 million will not affect 2010 results and the settlements will be submitted to the US Federal Court for formal approval in early 2011.

-"We take responsibility for and regret what happened and have implemented policies and procedures to prevent these violations from happening again.
+In addition to Alcatel-Lucent entering into a three-year deferred prosecution agreement, three Alcatel-Lucent subsidiaries will each plead guilty to one count of conspiracy to commit anti-bribery, books and records, and internal controls violations of the FCPA."We take responsibility for and regret what happened and have implemented policies and procedures to prevent these violations from happening again.
 The violations largely occurred prior to the merger of Alcatel and Lucent Technologies and involved improper activities in several countries," said Steve Reynolds, Alcatel-Lucent general counsel.

 "These settlements resolve the company's FCPA liability with the DOJ and SEC.
 We are pleased to have reached these settlements and look forward to putting these matters behind us."